openstack/tacker-specs/specs/stein/support-force-delete.rst

 Alternatives
 ------------

-Login to Tacker database, use the sql commands to list the resources which are stuck in PENDING_* state, and then remove them manually from the database.
-Keep in mind to update other related tables too.
+After login to Tacker database, we can use the SQL commands to list the resources which are stuck in PENDING_* state and then remove them manually from the database.
+Keep in mind that we also need to update other related tables too.

 Data model impact
 -----------------